CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-Cloud-Server.md

     In this example, the IP address for the agent server is *192.168.1.254*.

     ```
-    user@ubuntu:~# netq config add agent server 192.168.1.254
+    root@ubuntu:~# netq config add agent server 192.168.1.254
     Updated agent server 192.168.1.254 vrf default.
 Please restart netq-agent (netq config restart agent).
-    user@ubuntu:~# netq config restart agent
+    root@ubuntu:~# netq config restart agent
     ```
     This command updates the configuration in the `/etc/netq/netq.yml` file.

-6. If you have not already configured CLI access for this hosts, you can do so at this time.

-   - For on-premises deployment:
+6. Optionally, configure the switch or host to run the NetQ CLI.

+       *For switches* **with** *Internet access:*

+       - In NetQ 2.2.x, run the following commands.
+Replace the key values with your generated keys.

     ```
-        user@ubuntu:~# netq config add cli server 192.168.1.254
+    root@ubuntu:~# netq config add cli server api.netq.cumulusnetworks.com access-key <text-access-key> secret-key <text-secret-key> port 443
+    Successfully logged into NetQ cloud at api.netq.cumulusnetworks.com:443
-        Updated cli server 192.168.1.254 vrf default.
-Please restart netqd (netq config restart cli).
+    Updated cli server api.netq.cumulusnetworks.com vrf default port 443.
+Please restart netqd (netq config restart cli)

-        user@ubuntu:~# netq config restart cli
+    root@ubuntu:~# netq config restart cli
+    Restarting NetQ CLI...
+Success!
     ```

-   - For in-cloud deployment:
-      {{%notice info%}}

-The switch or host must have access to the Internet to configure CLI access.

-      {{%/notice%}}

-         Be sure to replace the key values with your user credentials.
+       - In NetQ 2.2.1 and later, if you have created a `credentials.yml` file as noted in during step 6 of [Install and Configure the CLI](#install-and-configure-the-cli), run the following commands.
+Be sure to include the **full path** the to file.

     ```
-         user@ubuntu:~# netq config add cli server api.netq.cumulusnetworks.com access-key <text-access-key> secret-key <text-secret-key> port 443
+    root@ubuntu:~# netq config add cli server api.netq.cumulusnetworks.com cli-keys-file /full-path/credentials.yml port 443
+    Successfully logged into NetQ cloud at api.netq.cumulusnetworks.com:443
+    Updated cli server api.netq.cumulusnetworks.com vrf default port 443.
+Please restart netqd (netq config restart cli)

-         user@ubuntu:~# netq config restart cli
+    root@ubuntu:~# netq config restart cli
+    Restarting NetQ CLI...
+Success!
     ```

-         or, if you have a *credentials.yml* file, be sure to use the full path to the file and the correct file name.
+       *For switches* **without** *Internet access:*

+       A CLI proxy is part of the NetQ Cloud image with NetQ 2.2.2 and later.
+If your switches and hosts do not have access to the Internet, you can use the proxy on the NetQ Cloud server to manage CLI access on your nodes.
+To make use of the proxy, you must point each switch or host to the NetQ Cloud server.
+Run the following commands, using the IP address of your NetQ Cloud server:

     ```
-         user@ubuntu:~# netq config add cli server api.netq.cumulusnetworks.com cli-keys-file /full-path/credentials.yml port 443
+    root@ubuntu:~# netq config add cli server <netq-cloud-server-ip-addr>
+    Updated cli server <netq-cloud-server-ip-addr> vrf default port 443.
+Please restart netqd (netq config restart cli)

-         user@ubuntu:~# netq config restart cli
+    root@ubuntu:~# netq config restart cli
+    Restarting NetQ CLI...
+Success!
     ```

-9. Repeat these steps for each switch/host running Ubuntu, or use an automation tool to install and configure the NetQ Agent on multiple hosts.
+7. Repeat these steps for each switch/host running Ubuntu, or use an automation tool to install and configure the NetQ Agent on multiple hosts.

 ### Upgrade NetQ Agent on a Red Hat or CentOS Server